 Implications of the Flavia Domitilla and Berenice connection

-Flavia’s presence undoubtedly affected the congregation’s public face, as a client of the imperial family.
+Flavia’s patronage undoubtedly affected the congregation’s public face, as a client of the imperial family.
 Their presence also undoubtedly affected the congregation’s official doctrine, in favor of a symbolic interpretation of the Law, and a welcome to Gentile members.
 As I have said many times, official doctrine is not the same as individual doctrine, and the congregation included members with a variety of positions.
 Mark’s play, which includes honor to Flavia and to her husband Clemens within the story line, cannot be treated as evidence of the mainstream of the congregation’s doctrine.
 At most the play is evidence of an acceptable expression of the congregation’s doctrine within the medium of an entertaining play.

 In the next post, I will discuss some possible roles for Flavia’s children, in Mark’s play.